-- 10.1 Premises Licences will be subject to the permissions/restrictions set out in the Gambling Act 2005 and regulations, as well as specific mandatory and default conditions that will be detailed in regulations issued by the Secretary of State. - 10.2 We, as the licensing authority, will be able to exclude default conditions and also attach other conditions, where we believe it to be appropriate. - 10.3 This licensing authority is aware that in making decisions about premises licences we should aim to permit the use of premises for gambling in so far as we think it is: - in accordance with any relevant code of practice issued by the Gambling Commission - in accordance with any relevant guidance issued by the Gambling Commission - reasonably consistent with the licensing objectives and - in accordance with this statement of licensing policy - 10.4 We appreciate that gambling can be an emotive subject but acknowledge that, in accordance with Gambling Commission Guidance for Local Authorities, "moral objections to gambling are not a valid reason to reject applications for premises licences ".
-Except in respect of a Casino resolution and also that unmet demand is not a criterion for a Licensing Authority.
+- 10.1 Premises Licences are subject to the permissions/restrictions set out in the Gambling Act 2005 and regulations, as well as specific mandatory and default conditions detailed in regulations issued by the Secretary of State. - 10.2 We, as the licensing authority, will be able to exclude default conditions and also attach other conditions, where we believe it to be appropriate. - 10.3 This licensing authority is aware that in making decisions about premises licences we should aim to permit the use of premises for gambling in so far as we think it is: - in accordance with any relevant code of practice issued by the Gambling Commission - in accordance with any relevant guidance issued by the Gambling Commission - reasonably consistent with the licensing objectives (subject to the above) and - in accordance with this statement of licensing policy (subject to the above). - 10.4 We appreciate that gambling can be an emotive subject but acknowledge that, in accordance with Gambling Commission Guidance for Local Authorities, "moral or ethical objections to gambling are not a valid reason to reject applications for premises licences ".Nor is unmet demand a criterion for a Licensing Authority. - 10.5 Premises are defined in the Act as "any place".
+Different premises licences cannot apply in respect of single premises at different times.
+It is however possible for a single building to be subject to more than one premises licence, providing that each licence is for a different part of the building and such different parts can reasonably be regarded as different premises. - 10.6 We will judge each case on its individual merits to decide as a matter of fact, whether different parts of a building can be properly regarded as being separate premises.